axelerant/drupal-quality-checker/README.md

 # Package for Drupal Code Quality presets

-This has been customised from [vijaycs85/drupal-quality-checker](https://packagist.org/packages/vijaycs85/drupal-quality-checker) for Axelerant needs.
-Apart from a different template file, it uses the Axelerant logo.
+This has been customised from [axelerant/drupal-quality-checker](https://packagist.org/packages/axelerant/drupal-quality-checker) which has been customised from [vijaycs85/drupal-quality-checker](https://packagist.org/packages/vijaycs85/drupal-quality-checker).
+The goal is to have the initial project up to date while taking advantage of Axelerant's improvements.
+In order to be as global as possible, the Axelerant's logo has been replaced by Drupal's logo (from the initial project).

 ## Installation